-- Awareness of vertiport environment: VMs will provide the information required to ensure sufficient operational awareness for planning purposes and real-time intervention if needed. - Off-nominal procedures: If a UAM aircraft experiences a degraded state and the contingency or emergency requires the attention of a VM, procedures will be in place for the VM's response.
+- Awareness of vertiport environment: VMs will provide the information required to ensure sufficient operational awareness for planning purposes and real-time intervention, if needed. - Off-nominal procedures: If a UAM aircraft experiences a degraded state and the contingency or emergency requires the attention of a VM, procedures will be in place for the VM's response.
 This will also include planning constraints on resource scheduling (e.g., FATO reservations) to accommodate aircraft diversions.

-2.6 Establishing a Stepping Stone to Urban Air Mobility
+2.6 Establishing a Steppingstone to Urban Air Mobility

 UAM aircraft will be engineered to support the ConOps described in this document, while also being provisioned for the industry's vision of future operations.
-Industry must use Safety Management System principles and work with regulators on operational testing to reach the proposed mid-term and far-term states.
+Industry must use Safety Management System principles and work with regulators on operational testing to reach the proposed midterm and mature states.

-Table 1 compares the key principles and assumptions of this section with the state of current regulations as well as a far-term UAM ConOps.
+Table 1 compares the key principles and assumptions of this section with the state of current regulations as well as a mature UAM ConOps.